casetext/fireproof/api.md

 - ref <code>[Fireproof](#Fireproof)</code> - a Firebase ref whose children you wish to page over.
 - \[initialCount\] `Number` - The number of objects in the first page.

+**Properties**

+- hasPrevious `Boolean` - True if there are more objects before the current page.
+- hasNext `Boolean` - True if there are more objects after the current page.

 <a name="Fireproof.Pager#next"></a>
 ###pager.next(count)
 Get the next page of children from the ref.